 Choosing a college or career path is one of the most important decisions facing high school students.
 The faculty and staff at UCM are committed to giving you as much relevant information as possible so you are able to make an informed decision.
 If you would like to receive more information about the University of Central Missouri and the Band Program, please complete this very short form.
 Completing this form does not obligate you to anything, but will allow us to send you information that may aid in your decision about your future.

 If you plan to visit the Warrensburg campus, I am very happy to visit with you and your family.
 If you would let your admissions representative know that you want to meet with me, they will make certain to get your visit on my calendar.
 I am also happy to visit via phone or email.
-My direct line is 660-543-4680 and you can email me at your convenience at the following address: email@example.com.
+My direct line is 660-543-4680 and you can email me at your convenience at: firstname.lastname@example.org.

 Please, if you have any questions, e-mail any professor and they will be happy to answer.
-You can also contact me at firstname.lastname@example.org with any questions about student life here at UCM or to just make at least one connection before you come to school.
 I hope I will see you around campus, especially in UCM Music!

 Many years ago I selected Central Missouri as the university I wanted to attend.
 I have never regretted that choice.
 I received an excellent education from high quality professors, who after my graduation, continued to mentor me.
 When those professors retired, their successors were just as friendly, supportive, and helpful as my original teachers.
 I gained lifelong friends and have enjoyed wonderful professional and personal relationships with many throughout these years.